lietu/docker-images/README.md

 You could also just use the preconfigured GitHub workflows.
 If you do you'll just need to add a `DOCKERHUB_TOKEN` secret ("token" is a [personal access token](https://docs.docker.com/docker-hub/access-tokens/)) that will be used to log into your account for upload.
 This needs to be for the Docker hub user configured in `settings.py`.

+The `scan` command uses `trivy` which you will need installed on your system first.

 ## Contributions